Ircam-RnD/xmm-unity/README.md

 To build for Android you need to have the Android NDK installed, and for MacOSX you need to have XCode installed.

-#### credits / license
+#### credits

-This plugin has been written by the ISMM team at IRCAM, within the context of the RAPID-MIX project, funded by the European Union’s Horizon 2020 research and innovation programme.
+This plugin is developed by the [ISMM](http://ismm.ircam.fr/) team at IRCAM, within the context of the [RAPID-MIX](http://rapidmix.goldsmithsdigital.com/) project, funded by the European Union’s Horizon 2020 research and innovation programme.
-The original XMM code has been authored by Jules Françoise.
+Original XMM code authored by Jules Françoise, ported to Unity by Joseph Larralde.
-See the [XMM repository](https://github.com/ircam-rnd/xmm) for detailed credits and licensing information (dual GPL).
+See [github.com/Ircam-RnD/xmm](https://github.com/Ircam-RnD/xmm) for detailed XMM credits.